On This Page

 Attention Visitors – Important Notice!

-Due to slope failure, a section of road surface on the Kettle Valley Railway between the Ruth Station Parking lot and the Bellevue Trestle is unstable (use at your own risk), avoid use when it is raining or water is pooling on the surface.
-Contact the ministry trails specialist at 604 898-2194 for more information.
+Due to slope failure, a section of road surface on the Kettle Valley Railway (KVR) between the Ruth Station Parking lot and the Bellevue Trestle is unstable (use at your own risk), avoid use when it is raining or water is pooling on the surface.
+Check Recreation Sites & Trails for more information.

-- Please Note: Thieves regularly target vehicles in the Myra and Ruth Station parking lots.
-Please protect yourself by not leaving ANY valuables in your vehicle.
+Thieves regularly target vehicles in the Myra and Ruth Station parking lots.
+Please protect yourself by not leaving any valuables in your vehicle.
 Please report any suspicious activity to the RCMP.

 Features such as the dramatic escarpment of Little White Mountain, the scenic Myra Canyon, a number or existing trails and the historic Kettle Valley Railway, with its trestles and tunnels, have provincial recreational appeal and provide long term recreational opportunities for the increasing Okanagan Valley population.